rbms-bsc/DCRMR/_pages/SOR/Note-on-statement-of-responsibility.md

 <a name="2.29.3.1">2.29.3.1</a> Make a Note on statement of responsibility according to the instructions below.
 In most cases, notes are optional (designated by "if considered important").
 Some notes are required (designated by "always").

-## 2.29.31 Statement of responsibility in source other than title page
+## 2.29.31 Statement of responsibility in source other than preferred source

 <a name="2.29.31.1">2.29.31.1</a> If a statement of responsibility appears in a source other than on the title page, always record the statement and its source (see [Statement of responsibility relating to title proper, 2.21.315.1](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.315.1)).